Teenagers from Outer Space (film): Critical reception

-The film opened on June 3, 1959 to negative but not crippling reviews.
-The Los Angeles Times review stated "what a curious little film this is [...] there are flashes of astonishing sensitivity half buried in the mass of tritisms."
+The film opened on June 3, 1959, to negative, but not crippling, reviews: the Los Angeles Times review stated "what a curious little film this is [...] there are flashes of astonishing sensitivity half-buried in the mass of tritisms".
 And of the director, Tom Graeff, "when he stops spreading himself so incredibly thin, I think his work will bear watching".

-Writing in DVD Savant, although film critic Glenn Erickson described the film as "staged at the level of a high-school play," with the giant Gargon "a crudely matted silhouette that may be the least convincing [special] effect of the 1950s," the film nevertheless is "actually quite touching - the show finds its own humble level of dramatic integrity."
+Writing in DVD Savant, although film critic Glenn Erickson described the film as "staged at the level of a high-school play," with the giant Gargon "...a crudely-matted silhouette that may be the least-convincing [special] effect of the 1950s," the film nevertheless is "actually quite touching - the show finds its own humble level of dramatic integrity."
+Film critic Phil Hall wrote that "this 1959 Grade Z effort isn’t as awful as many people would like to insist," that "much of the charm ... lies in the vim and vigor that reinforces its patent absurdity," and added that it "provide[s] genuine entertainment – you may giggle at times for the wrong reasons, but you’ll never get bored watching it."

-Public domain
+Public domain status

 In 1987, the film entered the public domain in the United States and worldwide because Warner Bros. did not renew the film's copyright registration in the 28th year after its creation.
 As a result, the film has received numerous "bargain bin" DVD releases.
 MST3K's version was released by Rhino Home Video as part of their "Collection, Volume 6" box set.